Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

 \section{Methods}

 We imaged six human subjects by computed tomography (CT) covering the LA and LAA.
 Subsequently, we performed image segmentation, LAA morphing to augment the subject database, and CFD simulations on the augmented database.
-The simulation results were projected in universal left atrial appendage coordinates (ULAAC) to feed a proper orthogonal decomposition algorithm (POD).
-We leveraged the POD results to generate a reduced order model to elucidate representative flow patterns and cluster patients.
+The simulation results were projected \rebuttal{into a universal left atrial appendage coordinate (ULAAC) system} to feed a proper orthogonal decomposition algorithm (POD).
+We leveraged the POD results to generate a reduced-order model to elucidate representative flow patterns and cluster patients.
 This workflow is summarized in Figure \ref{fig:workflow}.